Vancouver Island Highway Connects: Victoria to Part Hardy, BC

 Season: Open all year

-Ferries from the mainland to south Vancouver Island (see map) land at Victoria via the BlackBall ferry from Port Angeles, WA; the Washington State Ferry to Sidney from Anacortes, WA; or BC Ferries via Swartz Bay (from Tsawwassen), Nanaimo/Duke Point (from Tsawwassen) and Nanaimo/Departure Bay (from Horseshoe Bay).
-Trans-Canada Highway 1 connects Victoria and Nanaimo, and Highway 19 connects Nanaimo with Port Hardy.
+Ferries from the mainland to south Vancouver Island land at Victoria include Swartz Bay, Sidney, Nanaimo/Duke Point, and Nanaimo/Departure Bay.
+Trans-Canada Highway 1 connects Victoria and Nanaimo.
+Highway 19 connects Nanaimo with the northern portion of the island and Port Hardy.